johnwcowan/pdp8x/arch.md

    The assembler mnemonic is DCA (deposit and clear AC).

  * If OP is 0x3 or 0xB, then set M[Y] to M[Y] + 1; any overflow is ignored.
-   If M[Y] is now 0, then set PC  to PC + 1.
+   If M[Y] is now 0, then set S to 1.
    If PC is now greater than H, then set PC to 0.
    The assembler mnemonic is ISZ (increment and skip if zero).

- * If OP is 0x4 or 0xC, then set M[Y] to PC, set Q to 0,
+ * If OP is 0x4 or 0xC, then set M[Y] to PC
    and set PC to Y + 1.
    The assembler mnemonic is JMS (jump to subroutine).

- * If is 0x5 or 0xD, then set PC to Y and set Q to 0.
+ * If is 0x5 or 0xD, then set PC to Y .
    The assembler mnemonic is JMP.

 ## I/O instructions